MathieuSoysal/Poke-42/CONTRIBUTING.md

 # Contributing to Poke-42

 Help wanted!
-We'd love your contributions to Javadoc Publisher.
+We'd love your contributions to POke-42.
 Please review the following guidelines before contributing.
 Also, feel free to propose changes to these guidelines by updating this file and submitting a pull request.

 - [I have a question...](#questions)
 - [I found a bug...](#bugs)